 Source: Spaghetti Squash With Meatballs

 What could be better than a nice big bowl of spaghetti for dinner?
 A heaping bowl of Spaghetti Squash With Meatballs by Gabrielle St. Claire of course!
 This recipe will leave you fully satisfied, minus the bloat since it skips the grains and is entirely veggie-based.
-Cheesy meatballs are the perfect complement to the garlic flavor in the sauce and sweetness of the squash.
+Cheesy meatballs are the perfect complement to the garlic flavor in the sauce and the sweetness of the squash.
 Try it, your taste buds will thank you!

 6. Greek Keftedes